muncausen/BootCampMidTermLab/README.md

+# Demo

-# This repo will contain excercises from the spring C++ BootCamp
+This repo will contain excercises from the spring C++ BootCamp

 I will uppload code later